Difference in trading day and trading hours

 The listing requirements of STAR market and ChiNext market are less stringent than the main board of SSE and SZSE, e.g. lower net profit and revenue requirements.
 Moreover, the disclosure rules applied to the STAR market and ChiNext market are different from the main board of SSE and SZSE.

 - Operating risk

-Companies listed on ChiNext Board are generally in the early stage of development, whose business is unstable, profitability is low, and less resilient against market and industry risks.
+Companies listed on STAR market and ChiNext market are generally in the early stage of development, whose business is unstable, profitability is low, and less resilient against market and industry risks.
 Operating risks experienced by these companies often include technical failure, new products are not well-received by the market, failure to catch up the market development and any changes in the founder, management team and core technician team.

 - Delisting risk